Equivariant localizing invariants of simple varieties: Localizing and truncating invariants of simple varieties

 where $X \hookleftarrow Z$ is a closed immersion while $Y \to X$ is proper and isomorphism over $X \setminus Z$.
 Assume that the square is {\it split} in the sense that either $E \to Y$ admits a retraction or $Y \to X$ admits a section.
-If three of its terms lie in $\eB^G_k$, then the fourth term lies in $\eB^G_k$ as well. \end{enumerate} \end{definition} \begin{definition}[Simple varieties $\eC^G_k$] We define a bigger class $\eC^G_k \supseteq \eB^G_k$ by the closure properties \eqref{closure property: the point}, \eqref{closure property: projective bundles}, \eqref{closure property: stratified projective bundles} and: \begin{enumerate} \item[(4')] (3-out-of-4 for abstract blowups) Take a noetherian abstract blowup square $(X, Y, Z, E)$ in $\Sch^G_k$.
-If three of its terms lie in $\eC^G_k$, then the fourth term lies in $\eC^G_k$ as well. \end{enumerate} \end{definition}
+If three of its terms lie in $\eB^G_k$, then the fourth term lies in $\eB^G_k$ as well. \end{enumerate} \end{definition}